Asymptotic syzygies of secant varieties of curves: Background

 \subsection{Boij-S\"{o}derberg Decompositions}

 Boij-S\"{o}derberg theory provides a novel approach to the study of minimal free resolutions.
-We will not need any of the deeper aspects of the theory, so we only describe the bare minimum.
-We direct the interested reader to the papers \cite{EisenbudSchreyer} and \cite{EisenbudErman} as well as the excellent survey \cite{Floystad}.
+We will not need the deepest aspects of the theory, so we only describe the bare minimum.
+We direct the interested reader to \cite{EisenbudSchreyer} for proofs of the core results and \cite{EisenbudErman} for some of the deeper investigations of this phenomenon.
+We also recommend the excellent survey article \cite{Floystad}.

-As above, let $S = k[x_0,\dots,x_n]$.
+As above, let $S = \mathbb{k}[x_0,\dots,x_r]$.
 For any finitely generated, Cohen-Macaulay graded $S$-module $M$ of dimension 0, we have an associated Betti diagram $\beta(M)$.
 We consider the data of $\beta(M)$ as an element in the infinite dimensional vector space $\VV = \bigoplus_{i=0}^n\bigoplus_{j \in \ZZ} \QQ$.
 An element of $\VV$ is called a \emph{formal diagram}.

 The Betti diagrams of such modules generate a convex cone in $\VV$.
-The fundamental results of Boij-S\"{o}derberg theory imply that this cone is exactly the cone spanned by the \emph{pure diagrams}.
+The fundamental results of Boij-S\"{o}derberg identify this cone as the cone spanned by the \emph{pure diagrams}.
 A pure diagram has a unique non-zero entry in each column.
-Each pure diagram is characterized (up to scalar multiple) by its \emph{degree sequence} $\ee = (e_0,\dots,e_n) \in \ZZ^{\oplus n+1}$ with $e_0 < e_1 < \dots < e_n$.
-The Betti numbers of the pure diagram $\beta(\ee)$ associated to $\ee$ are defined by
+Each pure diagram is characterized (up to scalar multiple of the entire diagram) by its \emph{degree sequence} $\ee = (e_0,\dots,e_n) \in \ZZ^{\oplus n+1}$ with $e_0 < e_1 < \dots < e_n$.
+Indeed, this follows from the Herzog-K\"{u}hl equations \cite[Section 1.3]{Floystad}.
+For this paper, we normalize he Betti numbers of the pure diagram $\beta(\ee)$ associated to $\ee$ as

-We have chosen this normalization so that $\beta(\ee)$ has multiplicity 1 (see the subsection below for the definition of multiplicity).
-This follows from the computation of the multiplicity of an algebra with pure resolution \cite{HunekeMiller}.
+The product in the denominator arises from the Herzog-K\"{u}hl equations, and the numerator is chosen so that this diagram has multiplicity 1.
+This follows from the computation of the multiplicity of an algebra with pure resolution \cite{HunekeMiller} and \cite[Lemma 1.2]{Erman}.

 More explicitly, for any finitely generated, Cohen-Macaulay, graded $S$ module $M$, we may write $\beta(M)$ as a linear combination $\sum_\ee c_{\ee} \beta(\ee)$ where $c_{\ee} \geq 0$.
 This decomposition is not unique.
 However, there is a fan structure on the cone of Betti diagrams, and by fixing a simplex in the fan, one obtains a unique linear combination of pure diagrams corresponding to the extremal points of the simplex.
 As we shall see in the proof of the main theorem, we need not take this deeper structure into account.